 VI.
-How to File a Complaint and How the University Will Respond dating violence, intimate partner violence or stalking to report the incident to the appropriate contact at the University (see VI (A)).
+How to File a Complaint and How the University Will Respond

+The University strongly encourages anyone who has experienced sex discrimination, sexual harassment, retaliation, sexual violence, sexual assault, domestic violence, dating violence, intimate partner violence or stalking to report the incident to the appropriate contact at the University (see VI (A)).
 A report can be made under this policy at any time, regardless of when or where the incident happened.
 Reporting the incident to the University does not mean that you have to file a formal complaint or report the incident to the police.
 Reporting the incident, however, will allow the University to provide individuals involved with information about available support and services, both on campus and off campus.